mjy9088/run-on-change/README.md

 If file is object with `{type: "text"}`, It will watch all files listed in the `file`.

-Each elements of commands array are command array.
+Each elements of commands array are command array or file.

 First element of command array is actual command, rests are parameters

-To pass file's name as parameter, pass number 0 as parameter
+To pass file name or etc..., pass number instead of string as parameter

+0 to specified file name, 1 to actual file name, 2 to absolute path, ...